-Cairns – More than just the gateway to the Great Barrier Reef
+More than just a gateway to the Great Barrier Reef

 The city of Cairns and its surrounding regions are well known.
 We have one of Australia’s top tourist destinations.

 Home to local Aboriginal tribes long before European settlement.
 Aboriginal history and culture are prominent in many surrounding regions.

 First settled as a gold mining camp and founded in 1876.
 Before establishing itself as a top tourist destination, the region became a significant producer of sugar cane, with the Great Barrier Reef right on its doorstep.

 However, the Great Barrier Reef is just the start of tourist attractions on offer.

 Daintree Rainforest and Cape Tribulation

-The Daintree is the oldest, and second-largest rainforest in the world.
-It is a must-see attraction while staying in Cairns.
-Offering some of the world’s most diverse, unique and impressive wildlife.
-The Daintree is sure to impress.
+The Daintree Rainforest is the oldest and second-largest rainforest in the world.
+This rainforest offers some of the world’s most diverse, unique and impressive wildlife.

 The Daintree River winds its way through the rainforest on its journey to the sea.
 It is home to many wildlife species, including the saltwater crocodile.

-A river cruise is a relaxing way to get up close and personal with these ancient creatures.
+A river cruise is a relaxing way to get close and personal with these ancient creatures.

 While in the Daintree, be sure to visit Cape Tribulation beach.
 Walk along the white sands where the Daintree meets the vibrant blue waters of the Coral Sea.

 Kuranda, Atherton Tablelands and Waterfalls

-The town itself is packed full of stylish restaurants, cafes, and bars.
+The town has stylish restaurants, cafes, and bars.
 For those looking for something to take home with them, Kuranda is a must-visit!
-There are so many markets and shops offering local handcrafted wares.

 Visitors can experience their trip through the rainforest to and from the town via the unique Kuranda Scenic Railway and Skyrail.

 West of Cairns, you will find the Atherton Tablelands region.

 Follow the world-famous waterfall trail.
 Discover the region’s majestic waterfalls.

-Be sure to bring your swimmers and enjoy a refreshing dip in the crystal clear, freshwater pools that are fed by the waterfalls.
+Be sure to bring your swimmers and enjoy a refreshing dip in the crystal clear freshwater pools fed by the waterfalls.

 Keep your eye open for the region’s tropical wildlife, though it shouldn’t be hard.